helloindustry/nathanpeterson.net/blog/posts/2016-09-27-life-is-a-process.md

 ---
 date: 2016-09-27
-title: "Blog Post: Life is a Process"
+title: "Life is a Process"
 ---
 Things take a lot longer to process and feel than we give ourselves time for.
 We're still experiencing that first night in the hospital with Olivia.
 When they handed me my baby who I thought was dead...
 I didn't process that then - I was just surviving - I'm processing it now.